SDNS / GSLB direct-to-node: how it works, and when to use it for your object storage deployment

 We do a lot of work with object storage solution providers, and one of the main concerns that they have is throughput.

 In the load balancing world active/active has multiple meanings.
-And once you've got that hurdle out the way, you need to then work out whether you actually need it...This blog outlines your options so you can make an informed decision.
+And once you've got that hurdle out the way, you need to then work out whether you actually need it.

 Organizations are moving away from the traditional data center model, and favoring a hybrid approach to hosting their systems and applications, that involves multiple sites, providers and even cloud environments.